hardytool/server/src/assets/rules.md

        - All signups will be reviewed by a division admin.
        - Participants must sign up with their main account.
 This account may not be used by any other player for the duration of the season.
          - Participants are required to use the Steam account provided at the time of sign-ups when playing any RD2L game.
-         - 500 games and 250 wins on the account must have been played on the account by the player who is signing up.
+         - 1000 games and 500 wins on the account must have been played on the account by the player who is signing up.
-         - Participants must be above 2000 mmr at the date of their signup.
+         - New participants must be above 2500 mmr at the date of their signup.
+However, if a player has already played in at least 1 previous season but has since fallen below the 2500 mmr floor, they will generally still be allowed to participate in any future seasons.
        - Participants must alert the admins if their rank does not accurately reflect their skill level, or if they have alternate accounts they regularly use.
-         - Admins may adjust a participants rank to be more accurate in these situations.
+         - Admins may adjust a participant's rank to be more accurate in these situations.
        - Before registering, players are required to turn "Expose Public Match Data" on in the Dota 2 client > Settings > Options > Profile.
          - Players are required to keep match data public for the remainder of the season.
 If players do not comply, their team may be assessed with draft penalties and potential forfeits at admin discretion.
        - No one should expect to miss more than 2 weeks in the season (including playoffs).
          - If a participant expects inconsistent attendance for an upcoming season, they are encouraged to instead sign up as a stand-in or free agent, as appropriate.
        - Admins will be watching for accounts that have unusual match history.
 Those accounts may be removed at the discretion of the admins.
 Since there are various ways this rule can be violated, any other punishment will be determined on a case-by-case basis.
        - Participants may play in as many divisions as they wish in each season of RD2L, as long as those divisions are not on the same day. i.e. Please do not sign up for EST-SUN and PST-SUN.
 Doing so may result in your removal from both divisions once it is discovered during the season.
+Also please note that removal from a team (i.e. due to behavioral issues and/or abandoning a team) will result in the participant being removed from any teams they are on in other divisions as well.
    - **Captains**
      - Captains are also participants and all participant rules apply to captains.
      - Captains should have completed at least one previous season before signing up as a captain, unless they get permission from an admin.